derailed/lineman-haml/README.md

 $ lineman config haml
 ```

-Once you've restarted you should now see you haml templates being converted to
+Once you've restarted lineman, you should now see a haml task output in your
-html in the lineman console.
+console.
+You Haml pages and templates should now be converted to html in your
+generated directory.